jieliang/jieliang.github.io/_posts/2018-05-02-Can-college-rankings-predict-return-on-investment?.md

 __Don't base college decision on rankings if your goal is to maximize ROI!__

 Will I keep pondering about this question?
 You bet!
-But next time, I will try adding new features like college majors or using different models to see if I can achieve a better prediction.
+But next time, I will try adding new features like college majors or using different models to see if better prediction can be achieved.